ringo/ringojs.org/site/tutorial/sqlstore.md

        return "Page#" + this.slug;
     }

-... then reload the module by req-requiring it, and issue the query again:
+... then reload the module by re-requiring it, and issue the query again:

     >> var {store} = require('./model')
     >> store.query('from Page where Page.slug="Home"')